Efficient conversion from fermionic Gaussian states to matrix product states: Method

 where $b^{\dagger}_{m,l,\alpha}$ are virtual modes on site $m$ (index ``$l$'' means left side).
 The state $|A^{[m]}\rangle$, appearing in Eq.~\eqref{eq:recursion-2}, is a U(1)-FGS at site $m$, which consists of the physical mode $c^{\dag}_m$ and virtual modes $b^{\dagger}_{m,l,\alpha}$ [$\alpha=1,\ldots,(m-1)$] and $b^{\dagger}_{m,r,\mu}$ ($\mu=1,\ldots,m$).
 The explicit form of $|A^{[m]}\rangle$ needs to be determined.
 The graphical representation of the decompositions in Eqs.~\eqref{eq:recursion-1}, \eqref{eq:further-decomposition-1} and \eqref{eq:recursion-2} is depicted in Fig.~\ref{fig:further-decomposition}.

 To determine $|A^{[m]}\rangle$, we observe that a result in Ref.~\cite{LiJW2023} [Eq.~(A14) thereof] can be used to translate Eq.~\eqref{eq:recursion-2} into a relation of correlation matrices of the U(1)-FGSs involved, from which the correlation matrix of $|A^{[m]}\rangle$ can be calculated.
+Let us consider an input pure U(1)-FGS $|\psi^{in}\rangle$ and divide the whole system into two subsystems denoted as $A$ and $B$.
+Its correlation matrix can be decomposed to the block form

+where the superscripts indicate the degrees of freedom residing in the two subsystems.
+After projecting the subsystem $B$ onto a pure U(1)-FGS with correlation matrix $\mathcal{C}^B$, we obtain a U(1)-FGS $|\psi^{\mathrm{out}}\rangle$ with correlation matrix

-Before using that result, one should first decompose the correlation matrices into blocks corresponding to certain modes.
+Before using this result, one should first decompose the correlation matrices into blocks corresponding to certain modes (see Fig.~\ref{fig:decomposed-vectors}).
 For instance, the correlation matrix of $|A^{[m]}\rangle$, denoted by $\mathcal{C}^{[m]}$, takes a $3 \times 3$ block form

 with

 For ease of reading, we have indicated the blocks in Eq.~\eqref{eq:A-CM} with the corresponding indices of the fermionic modes (this will also be used for other correlation matrices below).
 For rows and columns in Eq.~\eqref{eq:A-CM} involving the physical mode, $(m)$ is an index with dimension one (physical modes are ``spinless''); nevertheless, we keep it to have a uniform format (it will be convenient for extensions to cases where physical modes do have internal degrees of freedom).